 In 2018, Jill Wheatley wrote her story for Outpost: a few years earlier, a baseball to the head left her almost fully and permanently blind.
 How did she recover?
 With an undaunted spirit, and by taking to the world’s trails to run her way back to health.

-A few years into her mostly-solo journey, we caught up with her in the Himalayas for an update on her self-defined mission to conquer the mountains of her mind.
+A few years into her mostly-solo journey, we caught up with her in the Himalayas for an update on her mission to conquer the mountains of her mind.

 Story by Jill Wheatley

 With remnants of blood pasted along my shin, shorts dust-covered and shredded, my head hung heavy.
 Not enough.
 I walked into the Tea House sweaty yet frigid and tired.
 Tired not for the distance covered, speed I ran, altitude gained nor weight of my pack, rather tired of the demeaning voice repeatedly shouting, building a barrier on my trail within.